 Overview

 There is considerable evidence linking gut issues such as dysbiosis in the small intestine to Autism and other neurological complaints.
-Dr. Weyrich has been trained in the use of the Great Plains Labs Organic Acid Test and other related tests for treating Autism and other neurological complaints.
+Dr. Weyrich has been trained to use the Great Plains Labs Organic Acid Test and other related tests for treating Autism and other neurological complaints.

 Etiology